 The British Library's online catalogue Explore Archives and Manuscripts includes a large part of the Myanmar (Burma) manuscript collection.
 Published catalogues and handlists include the full collection.
 Consult the Myanmar (Burma) Help Guide to find material.

 60 manuscripts in Burmese, Arakanese, Shan, Mon and Pyu have been digitised so far.
-For a full list see Digital access to Burmese manuscripts.
+For a full list see.

 Further digitised material can also be found in the Endangered Archives Programme, which includes the Fragile Palm Leaves project, the Pa'O manuscripts project, as well as the Ahom manuscripts project and the Mizoram records project.
 All of these manuscripts are fully digitised and searchable via Explore Archives and Manuscripts.